ZephyrCodesStuff/import-studio/README.md

 ## Getting Started

 Download Import Studio from the [Releases](https://github.com/mat1jaczyyy/import-studio/releases) page.
-Configure your Launchpads in the Preferences and start a new Project to begin working.
+Configure your Launchpads in the Preferences and start a new Project to begin importing.
 We recommend you read the [Documentation](https://github.com/mat1jaczyyy/import-studio/wiki) or check out the [Video Tutorials](https://www.youtube.com/playlist?list=PLKC4R3X00beY0aB_f_ZIa3shqJX7do4mH).

 ## Documentation and Support